MileHacker Logo

 Whale Watching

-Humpback whales migrate to the warm Pacific waters from July to October, offering prime viewing opportunities from nearby areas.
+Humpback whales migrate to the warm Pacific waters from July to October, offering prime viewing opportunities from the vicinity areas.

 Ecotourism